tongwu-msft/azure-rest-api-specs/api-index/index.md

 ## Register your client application with Azure AD

 Many Azure services require your client code to authenticate with valid credentials before you can call the service API, which also allows the service to perform any required authorization.
-Azure Resource Manager REST APIs require authentication, therefore client applications **must** authenticate with Azure Active Directory (AD), and provide proof of the authentication/authorization by passing the resulting OAuth2 bearer token in the HTTP Authorization header of subsequent REST API requests.
+Azure Resource Manager REST APIs require client applications to authenticate with Azure AD, providing proof of the authentication/authorization by passing the resulting OAuth2 access token in the HTTP Authorization header of subsequent REST API requests.

 Before you begin writing your client's request code, follow the instructions below to first register your [client application](https://azure.microsoft.com/documentation/articles/active-directory-dev-glossary/#client-application) with Azure AD.
 If you are using a REST API that does not use integrated Azure AD authentication, or you've already registered a client application, you can skip to the [Create the request](#create-the-request) section.

 1. Azure AD and the OAuth2 Authorization Framework support 2 types of clients.
 Before you register your application, decide which is the most appropriate for your scenario:
-    - [confidential/web](https://azure.microsoft.com/documentation/articles/active-directory-dev-glossary/#web-client) clients can access resources under either their own identity (as a service/daemon), or a signed-in end-user (an interactive resource owner) identity.
+    - [web/confidential](https://azure.microsoft.com/documentation/articles/active-directory-dev-glossary/#web-client) clients can access resources under either their own identity (as a service/daemon), or obtain delegated authorization to access them under the identity of the signed-in user.
-    - [public/native](https://azure.microsoft.com/documentation/articles/active-directory-dev-glossary/#native-client) clients (installed on a device)  can only access resources under a signed-in end-user's identity.
+    - [native/public](https://azure.microsoft.com/documentation/articles/active-directory-dev-glossary/#native-client) clients (installed on a device) can only access resources under the delegated authorization using the identity of the signed-in user.
 2. Next, register your client application with Azure AD, by following the steps in [Integrating applications with Azure Active Directory](https://azure.microsoft.com/en-us/documentation/articles/active-directory-integrating-applications).
-    - First, under the "Adding an application" section you will create the basic client registration.
+    - First, under the "Adding an application" section you will create the basic registration for the client.
-    - Then follow the steps under the "Updating an application" section, to , .
+    - Then follow the steps under the "Updating an application" section, to
+        - Gain an understanding of the Azure AD Consent Framework
-        - Add any required [permission requests](https://azure.microsoft.com/documentation/articles/active-directory-dev-glossary/#permissions) for your client
+        - Add any required [permission requests](https://azure.microsoft.com/documentation/articles/active-directory-dev-glossary/#permissions) to allow your client to access the API
         - Add a create a secret key if you are registering a web client.
 This is required in order for your client to authenticate with Azure AD, regardless of which authorization grant you will use at runtime (discussed below).
     - To use an Azure Resource Manager API, see [Use portal to create Active Directory application and service principal that can access resources](https://azure.microsoft.com/documentation/articles/resource-group-create-service-principal-portal/) for step-by-step registration instructions.
 This article will not only show you how to register the client application with Azure AD, it will also walk you through the steps required by Azure Resource Manager to properly configure it's Role Based Access Control (RBAC) settings for authorizing the client.